planetfederal/GeoGig/doc/manpages/source/sldescribe.rst

-.. _geogit-sl-describe:
+.. _geogig-sl-describe:

-geogit-sl-describe documentation
+geogig-sl-describe documentation
 ################################

 SYNOPSIS
 ********
-geogit sl describe [options] -t <table>
+geogig sl describe [options] -t <table>

 DESCRIPTION
 ***********

 This command describes a single table in a SpatiaLite database.
 It will print out each property name along with its type.
-To see a list of available tables, use ``geogit sl list``.
+To see a list of available tables, use ``geogig sl list``.

 OPTIONS
 *******